-Only a few days after Carnival Corporation CEO Arnold Donald said there would definitely “be an acceleration of retirement of ships,” financial documents revealed that at least six ships will be leaving the fleet in the coming days.
+Only a few days after Carnival Corporation CEO Arnold Donald said there would definitely “be an acceleration of retirement of ships,” financial documents revealed that at least six ships will leave the fleet in the coming day.

-In addition to the six ships which already are definitely leaving various Carnival Corporation brands, Donald has indicated that there are negotiations in place which could see more vessels exiting as well.
+In addition to the six ships that already are leaving various Carnival Corporation brands, Donald has indicated that negotiations could also see more vessels exiting.

 Which Ships Will Carnival Be Getting Rid Of?